 Forest Mage is the second book in the Soldier Son Trilogy by Robin Hobb.
 I got my copy in the Fnac in Ghent.
 It’s 818 pages long and I didn’t enjoy most of them.
 I started this novel mid-June and I had to push myself to finish it.

 A better title would be ‘Diary of a fat, depressed man’.

 I can’t say a lot about the story because this is the second book in the series and I don’t want to spoil anything.

-However, the entire novel is a compilation of insults and violence Nevare has to suffer due to his weight gain.
-If I’d want to read about suffering and violence, I’d read a biography or the papers.
-I want to enjoy my time reading a novel because reading relaxes me, but this novel did just the opposite.
+The entire novel is a compilation of insults and violence Nevare has to suffer due to his weight gain.
 Hobb just kept on piling insults, disasters and accidents on top of everything else that’s happening to Nevare.
-The novel left me feeling sad and frustrated every time I read a part.
+The novel left me feeling depressed, angry and frustrated every time I read a part.

 In the first part of the trilogy Nevare was strong, had opinions, had confidence and bravado.
-Not anymore, he is passive and weak in this part and I didn’t like this side of him.
+Not anymore, now he is passive and weak.

-If you want action (battles, monsters or magical fights) this isn’t for you either.
 Nothing really happens and it’s a very slow and boring read.
 Nevare’s battle with the Speck magic inside him and all around him becomes overly repetitive and rather boring.
-She could have cut 300 pages easily.
+Hobb could have cut 300 pages easily.

 Since it’s already on my shelf, I will read the third part in the trilogy, but it won’t be anytime soon.